 In the diagram below, based on a new DNA study, Homo sapiens originates as a genetically distinct species between 350,000 and 260,000 years ago.
-African populations branch in two directions and then further subdivide around 200,000 years ago.
+African populations branched in two directions and then further divided around 200,000 years ago.
 Non-African populations, bottom left, appeared shortly after 100,000 years ago.

 We’ve all seen at least one scene on a crime show where forensic scientists line two images up on a computer screen, showing an exact match.
-The problem is, this isn’t how it works in real life.
+But this isn’t how it works in real life.
 In October 2017, comedian John Oliver discussed this not-so-funny topic on his show.
 ScienceAlert covered his remarks here: John Oliver Just Nailed the Huge Issue with Forensic Science.